QuadrupedGPT: Towards a Versatile Quadruped Agent in Open-ended Worlds: Introduction

-In summary, our contributions are as follows: i) Empowered by nascent foundation models, we propose a versatile agent named QuadrupedGPT to perform complex, open-ended tasks. ii) Our agent achieves agile skill control similar to quadruped pets by leveraging the LMM to provide appropriate parameters for the adaptive locomotion skill and semantic-aware cost map for the path planning skill. iii) We conduct extensive experiments on benchmarks, including locomotion adaptation, local path planning, and high-level task reasoning, and the results showcase the strong capabilities of QuadrupedGPT as a holistic general-purpose agent in the open-ended world.
+In summary, our contributions are as follows: i) We propose QuadrupedGPT, a versatile agent powered by cutting-edge foundation models to understand this world and perform complex tasks. ii) Our agent achieves agile control similar to quadruped pets by leveraging LMMs for adaptive locomotion and intelligent path planning. iii) Extensive experiments on benchmarks, including locomotion adaptation, local navigation, and high-level reasoning, demonstrate its capabilities as a general-purpose agent in the open-ended world.